 Manya Matveev Bedroom October 08th, 2017

-Orlene Lefebvre Bedroom September 28th, 2017
+Orlene Lefebvre Dining Room September 26th, 2017

-Natzu Shimizu Dining Room September 28th, 2017
+Natzu Shimizu Interior September 26th, 2017

-Manya Matveev Bedroom September 28th, 2017
+Manya Matveev Dining Room September 26th, 2017

 Notice also the delicate layers of pattern in the tone‐on‐tone wallpaper.
 A rod (versus chain) installation creates a crisp and somewhat masculine aesthetic that works very well with these drum shades.
 This eclectic bedroom stretches the limits of minimalism by blending the pendants into the wall.
 The result is pure function as the aesthetic is more about what is not there.
 Now this is what I meant by "secret weapon."
 This otherwise simple bedroom is kicked into high gear with these fabulous pendants.
 When design goes outside the box magic happens.
 A guest bedroom is a great place in which to sport a bedside pendant that is unique and memorable.
 These great pendants look like fancy dinner napkins.
 The result is a whimsical one‐of‐a‐kind environment for a lucky houseguest.

 Orlene Lefebvre Bathroom September 25th, 2017